zordius/lightncandy/README.md

 **NOTICE**: custom helpers to handle single tag `{{xxx}}` or a section `{{#yyy}} ... {{/yyy}}` are absolutely different in LightnCandy.
 Too know more about creating custom helpers to handle `{{#yyy}} ... {{/yyy}}`, please refer to <a href="#block-custom-helper">Block Custom Helper</a>.

 When `compile()`, LightnCandy will lookup helpers from generated custom helper name table.
-You can register custom helpers with `helpers` option.
-For example:
+You can register custom helpers with `helpers` option:

 ```php
 LightnCandy::compile($template, Array(